ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 The Recovering category has fewer countries and shows a noticeably lower median rate of growth.

+Initially, we wanted to add a category named “stagnating” but we decided against doing so, as no single country in our datasets had average growth in negative levels during the selected time period, which would have classified them as stagnating.

 The Booming group has a wider range of values and includes one clear outlier at the top, which represents Ireland’s unusually high post-pandemic growth.
 The Recovering group is more tightly clustered,